 One of the first films of its kind, before films like Equilibrium (2002), Alphaville is a dystopian science-fiction about a society located on a different planet, where emotions are forbidden.
 Godard makes an ingenious criticism on the functions of language: when an emotion becomes forbidden in Alphaville, the words that describe it are removed from the dictionary, and the always updated dictionary serves as the society’s Bible.

 The film follows the story of a young woman from Alphaville who breaks the law, falling in love with the American detective who was there to investigate her planet.
-With a Film Noir aesthetic, featuring the unmissable femme fatale (Anna Karina) and a detective (Eddie Constantine) with a cold appearance, Alphaville is another one of Godard’s essays about art, this time the art of words and their power to support reality.
+With a Film Noir aesthetic, featuring the unmissable femme fatale (Anna Karina) and a detective (Eddie Constantine) with a cold appearance, Alphaville is another one of Godard’s about art, this time the art of words and their power to support reality.

 6. Pierrot le fou (1965)